Chevrolet Nomad

-Chevrolet Nomad is a nameplate used by Chevrolet in North America from the 1950s to the 1970s, applied largely to station wagons.
+Chevrolet Nomad was a nameplate used by Chevrolet in North America from the 1950s to the 1970s, applied largely to station wagons.
 Three different Nomads were produced as a distinct model line, with Chevrolet subsequently using the name as a trim package.

 Marketed as a halo model of the Chevrolet station wagon line for the Tri-Five series, the Nomad was repackaged as a station wagon counterpart of the Chevrolet Bel Air and Chevrolet Impala from 1958 to 1961.
 From 1968 to 1972, the Nomad returned as the base-trim Chevrolet Chevelle station wagon.

 Making its debut on a 1954 concept car, the nameplate has again seen used by Chevrolet on multiple concept vehicles; none have reached production.